 Estimated time for implementation – 40 hours

 This is what makes Venmo unique.
 It brings a new experience to the usual process of money transfer.
 Users can spice up their typical operations with emojis and comments.
-Such little things are especially popular among millennials and Generation Z, who were born with a gadget in their hands and cannot imagine life without social networks.
+Such little things are trendy among millennials and Generation Z, born with a gadget in their hands and cannot imagine life without social networks.

 Estimated time for implementation – 32 hours

 The safety matter is crucial for fintech apps.
 Venmo is no exception.
 The specifics of the application are that it is designed for close friends.
 As such, the users are strictly advised to send money only to those people who they trust.
 Yet, recommendations do not always work.
 Due to this, some typical Venmo scams take place.